Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

-Help Centers are customer-facing support destinations on websites, also known as a FAQ page, that enables customers to self-serve frequently asked questions.
-Not only do Help Centers give customers access to easy, quick information themselves, the benefits of a well-oiled Help Center machine to the business itself are equally as important.
-If set up correctly, a Help Center can lower inbound requests and increase efficiency, all while keeping customers happy and improving satisfaction.
-Not to mention, a solid Help Center will improve overall website SEO.
+Help centers are customer-facing support destinations on websites, also known as FAQ pages, that enable customers to self-serve frequently asked questions.
+Not only do help centers give customers access to easy, quick information, but the benefits of a well-oiled help center machine to the business are equally as important.
+If set up correctly, a help center can lower inbound requests and increase efficiency, all while keeping customers happy and improving satisfaction.
+Not to mention, a solid help center will improve overall website SEO.

-Enabling brands to help their customers help themselves is a core fundamental of Gladly’s Customer Service experience.
-We are excited to share the following ten ways to get the most out of your Help Center just in time for this upcoming holiday season.
+Enabling brands to help their customers help themselves is fundamental to Gladly’s customer service experience.
+Check out the following holiday tips and tricks to get the most out of your help center.

 1. Author once, publish everywhere

-First and foremost, having consistent answers across every touchpoint is vital to having an excellent customer experience as well as consistent brand tone of voice.
-Gladly’s Answer feature, which is a single knowledge base that allows you to publish standardized answers across all channels (both internal for agents to reference, and externally for your Help Center), gives you the ability to author questions once and publish everywhere.
-That means, what your customers see on your Help Center is the same information as they hear if they were calling in to speak with an Agent.
-In addition, Gladly’s Answers span across other self-service options on your website, such as chat (also known as “Sidekick”).
-Having consistent answers ensures all customers and agents see and use the same company information, regardless of channel.
+First and foremost, having consistent answers across every touchpoint is vital to having an excellent customer experience and a consistent brand tone of voice.
+Gladly’s Knowledge Base feature allows you to publish standardized answers across all channels (both internal for agents to reference and externally for your help center), and enables you to author questions once and publish them everywhere.
+That means what your customers see on your help center is the same information they hear if they call in to speak with an agent.

 2. Formatting your answers